awln64/Server/README.md

 Clients can connect both from localhost and from other machines in the network.

+After starting, the server listens for incoming TCP connections on `127.0.0.1` (localhost) at port `9000` by default.

 # 📡 API (JSON over TCP)
 Communication is done over plain TCP.